ds300/derivablejs/README.md

 At no point did `root` contain a word which starts with 'b' and ends with 'o', and yet from reading the console output you would be forgiven for thinking otherwise.
 In FRP-speak this is called a 'glitch'.

-`reaction`s are also lazy, which is good!
+Reagent's `reaction`s are also lazy, which is good!
 But not quite totally lazy.
 Example:

 ```clojure
 (ns test-ratom-again